-The web-based orientation may be viewed at any time for reference or review from the college's website.
+The web-based orientation is required for all new students prior to receiving a registration code from their advisor.
+It may be viewed at any time for reference or review from the college's website.
 Orientation includes information about school regulations and requirements, information about student recreation and activities, and an overview of the facilities of the college.